Does Yoga Help To Improve Students Concentration?

 Pythagoras = Python!

 You never got bored with Harry Potter.
-It is thrilling, entertaining and can be visualised.
+It is thrilling, entertaining and can be visualized.
 While studying subjects viz.
-Maths and Science, things are really hard to visualize, the main reason you are not developing the interest in them.
+Maths and Science, things are really hard to visualize, the main reason you are not developing an interest in them.

 So If you try to visualize your math, science or any other abstract terms, It would be far easier to understand and recall later.